linked-db/linked-ql/README.md

 }
 ```

-and you can "undo" a rollback, or in other words, roll forward to a point in time:
+✨ _Now, that translates to: all the engineering work you once did manaually now having been moved to the database!
+Plus, your schema histories now having been encoded **as data** (**instead of as files**), making them queryable, analyzable, and even visualizable, as regular data!_

+Taking that further, you also get a way to *roll forward* from a rollback!
+(Much like hitting "Redo" to reverse a certain "Undo").
+This time, you simply specify a "forward" movement from your current point in time:

 ```js
 // "Undo" the last rollback (Gets the users table re-created)